 As a child I was fascinated by the idea of people from Earth encountering alien lifeforms.
 I was an avid watcher of Star Trek and the British science fiction TV shows Dr Who and Blake’s 7.
 I am not alone in my fascination – the idea of humans making contact with intelligent aliens from other planets has intrigued people for hundred of years and has been taken up by huge numbers of writers and film-makers.
 Films such as the Star Trek series, Star Wars, Close Encounters of the Third Kind, Alien and E.T. have been great successes at the box office.

-An alien from the 1970s BBC TV science fiction series Blake’s 7
+An alien from the BBC TV drama Dr Who?

 The Earth is one of eight planets which orbit the Sun.
 The Sun is an ordinary star among the 100 billion or so stars in our Milky Way galaxy.
 The Milky Way itself is an average-size galaxy.
 To me one of the most fascinating questions is this: how likely is it that there are other intelligent civilizations within our galaxy ?